guochu/TEMPO/README.md

-# Time evolving matrix product operator (TEMPO) method, elementary functionalities finished, but more recent advances not included yet
+# Time evolving matrix product operator (TEMPO) method, elementary functionalities have been implemented, but more recent advances not included yet

 ## Todo list